facebooktwitterpinterest

 Similar places near

-Kung Fu Sushi & Kung Fu Tea on Lawrence Kung Fu Sushi & Kung Fu Tea on Lawrence 9 km We found this joint on Google after a long walk in High Park looking at Cherry Blosso...
+Kung Fu Sushi & Kung Fu Tea on Lawrence Kung Fu Sushi & Kung Fu Tea on Lawrence 9 km We came here around evening time.
+It was a bit busy but they sat us down quickly.
+The...

 Kin Sushi - North York Kin Sushi - North York 13 km I ordered delivery and the sushi exceeded my expectations!
 As a former Vancouver girl...